Rafael Araujo

 R&R The Review of Economic Studies

-Abstract: This paper estimates the Brazilian Amazon’s carbon-efficient forestation – i.e., when farmers internalize the social cost of carbon.
+This paper estimates the Brazilian Amazon’s carbon-efficient forestation – i.e., when farmers internalize the social cost of carbon.
 We propose a dynamic discrete choice model of land use and estimate it using a panel of land use and carbon stock of 5.7 billion pixels between 2008 and 2017.
 Business-as-usual implies an inefficient release of 44 gigatons of CO2 in the long run resulting from deforestation of an area twice the size of France.
 We find that small carbon taxes can mitigate a substantial part of inefficient deforestation.
 Only relatively larger taxes on cattle production would achieve a similar effect.

 Seeds of Disparity: the Gender Land Divide from Brazil’s Agricultural Transition